By Anne Levine

 Confidential Questionnaire from Anti-Defamation League of B’nai B’rith, May 22, 1958, Anti-Defamation League of B’nai B’rith, Accession 2045-001, University of Washington Libraries, Special Collection Division, Box 9, Folder Laurelhurst Beach Club 1955-58.

 An aerial view of Laurelhurst, circa 1938.
-(Image courtesy of the Museum of History and Industry, Seattle)
+Photo courtesy of the Museum of History and Industry and UW Digitial Collections

 (Click on images to view)

 The B'nai B'rith building in Seattle, home of the Anti-Defamation League, 1942.
-(Image courtesy of the Museum of History and Industry, Seattle)
+Courtesy of the Museum of History and Industry and UW Digital Collections

 Click the image above to read the ADL's fact sheet on anti-Jewish discrimination at the Laurelhurst Beach Club.
 (All documents courtesy of the Anti-Defamation League of B'nai B'rith Collection, University of Washington Special Collections)